Colloquia

 Bio: Charles Puelz is an Assistant Professor of Mathematics at the University of Houston.
 He obtained his PhD from Rice University and did postdoctoral work at the University of North Carolina and the Courant Institute.
 His interests include the development of useful numerical methods and computer models that can be used to help treat congenital heart disease.

-This Departmental Colloquium is sponsored by the TTU Chapter of SIAM.
+This Departmental Colloquium was sponsored by the TTU Chapter of SIAM.

 At each point on a surface in three-dimensional Euclidean space, the mean curvature is defined as the average of the two principal curvatures.
 A surface with constant mean curvature is called a constant mean curvature (CMC) surface, and when this constant is zero, the surface is referred to as a minimal surface.
 Surfaces defined mathematically often harmonize with our daily experiences.
 For instance, soap bubbles and soap films formed while washing are real-life examples of CMC surfaces and minimal surfaces, respectively.
 Due to their property of minimizing area under given conditions, these surfaces possess mathematically beautiful structures and offer various applications.